rails/rails/guides/source/configuring.md

     end
     ```

+* `config.disable_sandbox` controls whether or not someone could start a console in sandbox mode, as a long session of sandbox console could lead database server to run out of memory.

 * `config.eager_load` when `true`, eager loads all registered `config.eager_load_namespaces`.
 This includes your application, engines, Rails frameworks, and any other registered namespace.

 * `config.eager_load_namespaces` registers namespaces that are eager loaded when `config.eager_load` is `true`.
 All namespaces in the list must respond to the `eager_load!` method.